-Global Myeloma Action Network (GMAN) developed a patient bill of rights, the International Myeloma Patient Charter, to ensure that no matter where in the world a person lives the following principles apply to people affected by and those involved in their lives and treatments.
+Global Myeloma Action Network (GMAN) developed a patient bill of rights (the International Myeloma Patient Charter) to ensure that no matter where in the world a person lives, the following principles apply to people affected by multiple myeloma and those involved in their lives and treatments.
 We believe that all parties involved in a patient’s journey have a responsibility to meet the expectations expressed in this document.

 The goals of GMAN are to raise the profile and enhance the capabilities of patient advocacy groups around the globe and therefore:

 - Ensure access to treatments and establish a fundamental level of patients’ rights

 - Improve patient outcomes through earlier diagnosis

 - Advance innovation in blood cancer through advocacy and clinical trial engagement

 - Become a recognized global voice and advocate in multiple myeloma

 People with Multiple Myeloma Have the Right to:

 - Equitable and timely access to safe, effective, appropriate multiple myeloma treatment, care and support.